YOUR CART

 $0.00

-Click on a Director below to read their bio.
+Click on a name or the + below to read board bios.

 Kelli Polon is the Chief Financial Officer at The National Center on Education and the Economy (NCEE).
 As CFO, Kelli oversees NCEE’s treasury and accounting operations.
 She reports to the Board of Trustees and senior management on all aspects of the financial health of the organization.
 Prior to joining NCEE, Kelli worked as Senior Director of Finance at Defenders of Wildlife, a Washington, DC based conservation organization.
 She began her career in the audit and assurance practice at PricewaterhouseCoopers, where she focused on higher education and nonprofit audits.
 Kelli earned a Master of Science in Accountancy from Wake Forest University and a Bachelor of Arts in Art History from the College of Charleston.